Steps of the eviction process in West Virginia:

-Evicting a tenant in West Virginia can take around one to three months, depending on the eviction type and whether a jury trial or removal to circuit court is requested.
+Evicting a tenant in West Virginia can take around 1 to 3 months, depending on the eviction type and whether a jury trial or removal to circuit court is requested.
 If a writ of possession is required, the process could take even longer.

 Grounds for an Eviction in West Virginia